ryan-haskell/rhg-dev/content/posts/ssr-for-hackers.md

 ### want more detail?

-You can check out the source code on github: [https://github.com/ryannhg/rhg-dev](https://github.com/ryannhg/rhg-dev)
+You can check out the source code on GitHub: [https://github.com/ryannhg/rhg-dev](https://github.com/ryannhg/rhg-dev)

 Thanks for reading!